 … is very different from the story of Meg’s wedding below, even though they were taken in the exact same room, in front of the same windows.
 (Though, hint, look at this photo from Meg’s wedding taken by a photographer friend for a similar moment to the one above, taken with a different kind of camera.)

 So ask yourself, does the photo you’re looking at have a sense of humor?
 Is it romantic?
 Is there a softness to it?
 Does it look crisp like a magazine image?
 The story a photographer tells is going to be your story through their eyes, so you want to make sure that they match up.

 The conclusion: if all of this seems like a ton of information to digest, then keep it simple and look for two criteria: Do you like the photos and do they make you feel happy?
 Not a super visual person?
 Then it’s totally fine to ignore the first question and move onto the second: Do you like the photographer and do they make you feel happy?
 More important than lighting, composition, or any fancy technology, those are the power rules to live by.

 But!
 That’s not all!
 We know you guys have a whole variety of questions, so next time we’re going to be talking about photographic styles and what the heck “Wedding Photojournalism” is anyway.
 Stay tuned.

-Photos by (in order from top to bottom, all APW Sponsors): Christina Richards, Jesse Holland, Jessica Schilling, Emily Takes Photos, Hart & Sol West, Jonas Seaman, LeahAndMark.com, LeahAndMark.com (again), Hart & Sol West, Rad + In Love, Jessica Schilling, Lauren McGlynn, Hart & Sol West, One Love Photo, Lauren McGlynn
+Photos by: Christina Richards, Jesse Holland, Jessica Schilling, Emily Takes Photos, Hart & Sol West, Jonas Seaman, LeahAndMark.com, LeahAndMark.com (again), Hart & Sol West, Rad + In Love, Jessica Schilling, Lauren McGlynn, Hart & Sol West, One Love Photo, Lauren McGlynn